Horgix/willish/README.md

 ```

 Here, it's more global python knowledge than anything else.
 Long story short
-(agian), it's due to python scoping and to the fact that we're trying to
+(again), it's due to python scoping and to the fact that we're trying to
-reassign a global variable so we need to specify it explicitely by flagging it
+reassign a global variable so we need to specify it explicitly by flagging it
 as `global`:

 ```